Political Party of Radicals: 1968–1977

-On 27 April 1968 part of the group of Catholic radicals left the KVP and formed the Political Party of Radicals (PRP).
+On 27 April 1968, part of the group of Catholic radicals left the KVP and formed the Political Party of Radicals (PRP).
 Prominent radicals, like Lubbers and Cals, did not join the party.
-A group of radical KVP MPs led by Jacques Aarden left the KVP parliamentary party and formed their own group-Aarden, the parliamentary party of the PPR.
+A group of three radical KVP MPs led by Jacques Aarden left the KVP parliamentary party and formed their own group-Aarden, the parliamentary party of the PPR.
 The party is joined by some prominent "regret-voters" from the ARP, most prominently Bas de Gaay Fortman.

-The party began to co-operate closely with the Labour Party (PvdA), the newly founded Democrats 66 (D66) and initially with the left-wing Pacifist Socialist Party (PSP) in the so-called Progressive Accords (PAK).
-The parties proposed common election manifestos and formed a shadow cabinet.
+The party began to cooperate closely with the Labour Party (PvdA), the newly founded Democrats 66 (D66) and initially with the left-wing Pacifist Socialist Party (PSP) in the so-called Progressive Accords (PAK).
+The parties proposed common election manifestos and formed the Den Uyl shadow cabinet.
 The PSP left the alliance before the negotiations ended, because the alliance was not socialist enough.
 The PPR participated in the 1971 general election as part of the PAK.
-The PPR won only two seats, while the PAK wins only 52 seats, a third of parliament.
+The PPR won only two seats, while the PAK as a whole won only 52 seats, a third of parliament.
 Jacques Aarden led the party in parliament.
-Some prominent members left the PPR, because they think the party has failed.
-The Biesheuvel cabinet was formed by the ARP, KVP, CHU, VVD and the Democratic Socialists '70.
+Some prominent members left the PPR, because they thought the party had failed.
+The first Biesheuvel cabinet was formed by the ARP, KVP, CHU, VVD and the Democratic Socialists '70.

-In the 1972 general election the parties tried again.
+In the 1972 general election, the parties tried again.
 The PAK now won 56 seats and the PPR 7.
-Former ARP-politician Bas de Gaay Fortman led the party in the elections.
-A continuation of the Biesheuvel cabinet, which fell within one year is excluded.
-The only possibility is a centre-left government with the PAK parties and the Christian democratic parties.
-The PAK parties refuse this possibility and want to form a PAK minority cabinet.
-A compromise is found in the progressive Den Uyl cabinet, an extra-parliamentary cabinet composed out of PvdA, D66 and PPR and progressive individuals from the ARP and the KVP, including former Radicals such as Lubbers and Wilhelm de Gaay Fortman.
-The PPR supplied two ministers, Harry van Doorn Minister for Culture, Recreation and Social Work, and Boy Trip, Minister without Portfolio for Science and one state secretary, Michel van Hulten, for Transport, Public Works and Water Management.
-The fact that the PPR was co-operating with the ARP and KVP, which many members of the party had just left led to considerable upheaval within the party.
-The party congress adopted a resolution stating that the party would not co-operate with these parties in the next cabinet.
+Former ARP politician Bas de Gaay Fortman led the party in the elections.
+A continuation of the first Biesheuvel cabinet, which fell within one year was excluded.
+The only possibility was a centre-left government with the PAK parties and the Christian democratic parties.
+The PAK parties refused this possibility and wanted to form a PAK minority cabinet.
+A compromise was found in the progressive Den Uyl cabinet, an extraparliamentary cabinet comprising PvdA, D66 and PPR and progressive individuals from the ARP and the KVP, including former Radicals such as Lubbers and Wilhelm de Gaay Fortman.
+The PPR supplied two ministers, Harry van Doorn as Minister for Culture, Recreation and Social Work, and Boy Trip as Minister without Portfolio for Science, as well as one state secretary, Michel van Hulten, for Transport, Public Works and Water Management.
+The fact that the PPR was cooperating with the ARP and KVP, which many members of the party had just left, led to considerable upheaval within the party.
+The party convention adopted a resolution stating that the party would not cooperate with these parties in the next cabinet.

 1977–1989

-Before the 1977 elections Bas de Gaay Fortman was replaced as political leader by Ria Beckers.
-The election results were especially disastrous: the party lost four seats: this is attributed to the political competition between PvdA Prime Minister Joop den Uyl and his Christian Democrat competitor Dries van Agt, which caused many PSP-sympathisers to vote for Den Uyl, and also the anti-KVP/ARP resolution adopted by the congress, which made serious participation in cabinet impossible.
+Before the 1977 elections, Bas de Gaay Fortman was replaced as political leader by Ria Beckers.
+The election results were especially disastrous: the party lost four seats.
+This was attributed to the political competition between PvdA Prime Minister Joop den Uyl and his Christian Democrat competitor Dries van Agt, which caused many PPR sympathisers to vote for Den Uyl, and also the anti-KVP/ARP resolution adopted by the convention, which made serious participation in cabinet impossible.